nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ## Design

+### A new consensus key table in the context

-We add a second key to delegates, called the consensus key.
+We propose to add a second key to delegates, called the consensus key.
 This consensus key is used instead of the regular key of the delegate (a.k.a. the manager key or the parent key) for signing blocks and (pre)endorsements.
 By default, the manager key and the consensus key are equal.

 Internally, a table associates the manager keys to their respective consensus keys.
-This table is stored in the context. (right?)
+This table is stored in the context, and is called the consensus key table in this document.

-The consensus key of a given delegate is set per cycle to whatever the consensus key is set in the table at the time the snapshot is taken.
+The key currently used to sign blocks and (pre)endorsements is called the active consensus key of a given delegate.
+It is set per cycle to whatever the consensus key is set in the consensus key table at the time the stake snapshot is taken.

+### Two new operations in the protocol

 We propose to add two new operations:

 - `Update_consensus_key <public_key>`

   This operation must be signed by the manager key of a delegate.

-It will change the consensus key associated to the delegate: the new key will be used instead of the old key when computing the future baking rights distributions, meaning that the key will be required for signing blocks and endorsement in `preserved_cycles` (currently 5 cycles in Ithaca).
+  It will change the consensus key associated to the delegate in the consensus key table.
+The new key will now be used instead of the old key when computing the baking rights distributions, meaning that the key will become active and be required for signing blocks and endorsement in `preserved_cycles` (currently 5 cycles in Ithaca).

-  It is required that the account used as consensus key be allocated.
-The operation fails otherwise.

-  Several bakers can have their consensus key set to the same key.
+  At any time, only one baker can use a consensus key at any give time.

-- `drain`
+- `Drain_delegate <public_key_hash>`

-  This operation must be signed by the consensus key of a delegate currently allowed to sign consensus operations.
+  This operation must be signed by the consensus key of a delegate, as currently set in the consensus key table.

   This operation immediately transfers all the free balance of the manager account into the consensus account.
 It has no effect on the frozen balance.

-  This operation fails if the governance toggle `consensus_key_drain_toggle` is set to **Off**.
+  This operation fails if the governance toggle `drain_toggle` is set to **Off** (see next section)

-### `consensus_key_drain_toggle` toggle vote
+### A new toggle vote `drain_toggle_vote`

 The Toggle Vote for the drain operation relies on the computation of an exponential moving average (EMA) of the signals sent by bakers in